 I just looked up the nutritional facts for a side order of fried apples from one of the restaurants I used to order them at (I won’t mention any names, of course, so as not to implicate the guilty party….), and I was pretty shocked.
 The ingredients list actually wasn’t as bad as most of the other side items, even some of the “healthier” sounding vegetable ones that included partially- hydrogenated oils, among other atrocities.

-The apples still had plenty of questionable ingredients, though, like refined sugars, soybean oil (GMOs!) and cornstarch (more GMOs!) and “spice” – which could be cinnamon and nutmeg, but could also potentially be code for “who knows what chemicals and other artificial flavor enhancers.”
+The apples still had plenty of questionable ingredients, though, like refined sugars, soybean oil (probably GMO!) and cornstarch (most likely more GMOs!) and “spice” – which could be cinnamon and nutmeg, but could also potentially be code for “who knows what chemicals and other artificial flavor enhancers.”

 What really surprised me, though, was the amount of sugar in this little serving of apples.
 49 grams.
 49!

-Now, I’m not a sugar hater at all.
+Now, I’m not a sugar hater.
 I don’t believe that sugar is evil, especially natural sugars like maple syrup and honey eaten in reasonable amounts as part of a balanced diet.
 But, 49 grams is a lot of sugar for a side dish, especially one as innocent-sounding as apples.

 Thankfully there’s a way to get the same amazing spiced fried apple taste without the massive sugar high – making homemade healthy fried apples.
 I did this the other night as a quick evening dessert, and they tasted amazing.

 They’re also really quick to make.
 It took me less then 10 minutes to go from this….

 The recipe for these apples is so simple, it hardly even classifies as a recipe, but here’s what I did to make them: